kor01/semantic_segment/writeup.md

 ### **FCN Model Architecture**

 * the model architecture is implemented by four encoders and four decoders, in file ```segment_net/fcn.py```
-* the encoders are implemented with one separable convolution layer and one pooling layer, each encoder shrink the spatial dimension of the feature map by **2x**
+* the encoders are implemented with one separable convolution layer and one pooling layer, each encoder shrink the spatial dimension of the feature-maps by **2x**
 * all the pooling layer's outputs are included as the output of encoding process, the original image is also included as the output of encoding, making a **image feature pyramid**
-* the decoder reduce the encoder output pyramid up-down, in each step the decoder up-sample a small feature map by factor=2 (by a transpose convolution layer), depth concat the filters with the next level feature map, and then aggregate the combined feature by a convolution layer.
+* the decoder reduce the encoder output pyramid up-down, in each step the decoder up-sample a small feature map by factor=2 (by a transpose convolution layer), depth concat the filters with the next level feature-maps, and then aggregate the combined feature by a convolution layer.
-* the last output of the decoder's spatial size is the same as the original image, a 1x1 convolution layer is applied to reduce the filters to num_classes (which is 3 in this project), the output feature map is the logits (unormalized log probability of each class) of each pixels
+* the last output of the decoder's spatial size is the same as the original image, a 1x1 convolution layer is applied to reduce the filters to num_classes (which is 3 in this project), the output feature-maps is the logits (unormalized log probability of each class) of each pixels

 * the graphical illustration of this architecture: